Germán Parreño

-Germán Parreño Boix (born 16 February 1993), known simply as Germán, is a Spanish professional footballer who plays for UD Ibiza as a goalkeeper.
+Germán Parreño Boix (born 16 February 1993), known simply as Germán, is a Spanish professional footballer who plays as a goalkeeper for Deportivo de La Coruña.

 Club career

 Born in Elche, Alicante, Valencian Community, Germán joined RCD Espanyol's youth setup in 2007 from local Elche CF, aged 14.
-He made his senior debut with the B team, in Tercera División.
+He made his senior debut with the B team in the Tercera División.

 On 26 August 2013, Germán signed a new four-year deal with the Catalans, being also promoted to the main squad.
 On 8 December he played his first game as a professional, starting in a 2–2 away draw against Real Jaén in the round of 32 of the Copa del Rey (eventual 4–2 aggregate win).

 Germán first appeared in La Liga on 6 April 2014, taking the place of suspended Kiko Casilla in a 4–1 loss at Sevilla FC.
-On 22 January of the following year, after losing his backup position to another youth graduate, Pau López, he was loaned to Segunda División club Racing de Santander until June.
+In January 2015, after losing his backup position to another youth graduate, Pau López, he was loaned to Segunda División club Racing de Santander until June.

-On 18 August 2015, Germán moved to fellow league team Girona FC in a season-long loan deal.
+On 18 August 2015, Germán moved to Girona FC of the same league in a season-long loan deal.
 He played understudy to Isaac Becerra during his spell, and terminated his contract with Espanyol on 5 August 2016.

 On 6 August 2016, Germán returned to his first club Elche.
-The following summer, he signed for UCAM Murcia CF in Segunda División B. Two years later, he joined UD Ibiza in the same league, agreeing to a contract until 30 June 2020 with the option for an additional season.
+The following summer, he signed for UCAM Murcia CF in the Segunda División B. Two years later, he joined fellow third-tier UD Ibiza, agreeing to a contract until 30 June 2020 with the option for an additional season.

+On 1 July 2023, after suffering second-division relegation, Germán signed a two-year deal with Deportivo de La Coruña in the Primera Federación.